SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 | :---: |
 |**Figure 1: MechRampage Final render**|

-In this article I will detail the latest generation in my experiments with using AI in game development, the terrors, the hail mary's and the pitfalls.
+In this article I will detail the latest generation in my experiments with using AI in game development, the terrors, the hail Marys, and the pitfalls.
 As well as some useful guidance for those new to the field.

 ## The project definition

-For this run, I went with a more complicated outline that I have done in the past, mainly due to the experiences I have built up this year, but also to challenge myself and the AI a little more.
+For this run, I went with a more complicated outline than I have done in the past, mainly due to the experiences I have built up this year, but also to challenge myself and the AI a little more.

-> Past experiments involved simple block pusher games, 2D shooters or even snake, just to give the AI a chance.  *Note, no, it failed to get close most times.
+> Past experiments involved simple block pusher games, 2D shooters, or even snake, just to give the AI a chance. *Note, no, it failed to get close most times.

 This was the outline brief I went with: